10K Gold Price Today – Value per Gram & Ounce (Updated Daily)

 4. Why Today’s Quote Changes Every Few Minutes

-- Currency shifts – A weaker USD lifts the dollar gold price.
+- Currency movements – A USD devaluation increases the dollar gold price.

-- Local premiums – Jewelers add fabrication and wholesale margins.
+- Local premiums – Retailers tack on wholesale and fabrication margins.

 5. How to Work Out the Value of Your Jewelry